-All bins, pails, cans and similar receptacles shall be inspected and cleaned on an as needed basis and at least monthly by either maintenance staff or their designee.
-Pails, bins and cans are to be cleaned with a small mop or a similarly fashioned device.
+All bins, pails, cans, and similar receptacles shall be inspected and cleaned as needed and at least monthly by maintenance staff or their designees.
+Pails, bins, and cans are to be cleaned with a small mop or a similar device.
 Pails should not be hand scrubbed.
 Gloves should be worn for this task.

-Any broken glassware which may be contaminated will not be picked up directly with the hands.
-Glassware and other sharp items should be picked up by use of a dust pan and broom.
+Any broken glassware which may be contaminated will not be picked up directly with your hands.
+Glassware and other sharp items should be picked up by a dustpan and a broom.
 The sharps container is to be brought to the mess rather than carry the contaminated waste.
 The sharps container should always remain upright.
 The sharps container is not to be used as a dustpan.
 The sharps container should be closed whenever it is moved or not in use if possible.